syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ## Customize ComboBoxItem

-The `ItemTemplate` property helps to decorate drop down items with custom templates.
+The `ItemTemplate` property helps you to decorate drop-down items using the custom templates.
 The default value of `ItemTemplate` is `null`.
-Below example shows, how to add image or custom control in drop down items using templates.
+The following example shows how to add image or custom control in drop-down items using templates.

 {% tabs %}
 {% highlight C# %}